 MILK AND DAIRY FOOD GROUP

 Milk, hard cheeses and yogurt are great for teenage bodies.
-They are a source of calcium, phosphorus and protein, which are crucial for developing healthy bones.
+They are a source of calcium, phosphorus and protein, which are important nutrients for bone health.

 Despite an increased need for calcium, it is very common for teens to fall short of their recommended daily intake – particularly girls.
 The latest National Diet and Nutrition Survey reported that 19% of 11- to 18- year old girls are not getting the calcium they need from food.